You’ve probably experienced that unpleasant feeling commonly referred to as brain freeze, ice cream brain, or an ice cream headache.

-Brain freeze is caused by the sphenopalatine ganglioneuralgia nerves (SPG), which is a group of nerves near the trigeminal nerve in the brain.
+Brain freeze is caused by the sphenopalatine ganglion nerves, which is a group of nerves near the trigeminal nerve in the brain.
 These nerves are located behind the nose and the nerves that also cause headache pain.
-They are designed to be highly sensitive to pain, presumably to protect the brain.
+They’re designed to be highly sensitive to pain, presumably to protect the brain.

 The researchers’ theory was that when the brain is cooled rapidly as a result of ingesting extremely cold food or liquids, it changes the blood flow in the brain.
 The cold is transferred from the roof of your mouth to the nerves of the brain, and this causes some kind of reaction in the brain.

-The cause of brain freeze may be connected to the cause of migraines, which is also unknown.
-Several studies have found a connection between incidences of brain freeze and a history of migraines.
+The cause of brain freeze may be connected to the cause of migraine, which is also unknown.
+Several studies have found a

-In a 2003 study in Taiwan, 8,789 adolescents in junior high completed a questionnaire about “ice cream headache.”
-Forty percent of the participants had experienced an ice cream headache.
 Students who also had a history of migraine headaches had ice cream headaches more frequently.
-The researchers concluded that these ice cream headaches are more common in people who experience migraines.
+The researchers concluded that these ice cream headaches are more common in people who experience migraine.

-To prevent brain freeze, you can avoid some of the foods and drinks that are common causes of the sensation, such as:
+To prevent brain freeze, you can avoid some of the foods and drinks that are common causes of the sensation, like: